Constructing a Toile

 To start off, here is an overview of all of the measurements Devere suggests, although the Front Opening measurement is not illustrated.
 Try to get someone to measure you.
 While it is possible to measure yourself (I do it all the time), it takes practice and skill, and it’s very difficult if you’ve never used these measurements before.

 All measurements should be taken over a well-fitted waistcoat, if possible.
 If you don’t have one, a period shirt will do, but I’d add maybe an inch to your breast and waist measurements.
+You really need only the first three measurements – Breast, waist and back length.
+The others are good for checking your work and being more precise with the front opening and so on, but are by no means necessary.

 Breast